cncf/toc/tags/observability.md

 - Tooling composition and tool chain creation based on existing projects.
 - Best practices for operations and monitoring workflows using CNCF Projects.
-- Organizing and helping to provide visibility to Meetups, Blogs, and Podcasts related to the scope of the SIG.
+- Organizing and helping to provide visibility to Meetups, Blogs, and Podcasts related to the scope of the TAG.
 - Guidance for application development and architecture that is observable.
 - Replicatable reference architectures.
 - Patterns for observing application delivery pipelines.